-Rens Bod (firstname.lastname@example.org) is professor of Digital Humanities, director of the Center for Digital Humanities and director of the Vossius Center for the History of Humanities and Sciences.
+Rens Bod (firstname.lastname@example.org) is professor of Digital Humanities and History of Humanities, director of the Center for Digital Humanities and director of the Vossius Center for the History of Humanities and Sciences.
 He investigates the humanities from both computational and historical perspectives.
 He currently serves as president of the Society for the History of the Humanities, and is a member of Royal Dutch Society of Sciences and Humanities (“Koninklijke Hollandsche Maatschappij der Wetenschappen”) and of the Society for the Dutch Letters (“Maatschappij der Nederlandse Letterkunde”).
+He is also the founder of WOinActie, an action group that aims at achieving appropriate funding for Dutch universities.

 Bod's computational work covers natural language processing, computational musicology, digital aesthetics and computational literary studies.
 In the field of digital humanities, he coordinates several public-private partnerships in the humanities.
 He is one of the main architects of the Data-Oriented Parsing model, a general machine learning technique that creates rule-like behavior without rules, and which has been applied to language, music, vision and reasoning.
 He was a recipient of an advanced research fellowship (UK), a personal academy fellowship (KNAW), a personal VIDI fellowship and a personal VICI fellowship (1.25 MEuro, NWO).

 His historical work focuses on the comparative history of knowledge-making disciplines from a world-wide perspective.
 He is a founding editor of the journal History of Humanities and the initiator of the conference series The Making of the Humanities.
-He is also editor-in-chief of Brill Open Humanities.
 His books include Beyond Grammar (1998), Probabilistic Linguistics (2003), Data-Oriented Parsing (2003) and De Vergeten Wetenschappen (The Forgotten Sciences) (2010), and he co-edited three volumes on the comparative history of the humanities, The Making of the Humanities I, II and III (2010, 2012, 2014).
-His most recent monograph is A New History of the Humanities: The Search for Principles and Patterns from Antiquity to the Present (OUP, 2013).
+His recent monographs are A New History of the Humanities: The Search for Principles and Patterns from Antiquity to the Present (OUP, 2013) and A World of Patterns: The History of Knowledge (Prometheus, 2019).

 Our multi-volume work The Making of the Humanities is now freely available.